pactflow/docs.pactflow.io/website/docs/docs/how_to.md

 ## See what has changed between two arbitrary pacts

-1. Get the version number of the first Pact you want to compare:
+1. Get the SHA of the first Pact you want to compare:
    - View the most recently published version of the pact you want to compare
    - Click the `API` button in the top right of the screen to open the API browser (aka HAL Browser)
    - Search for the `pb:pact-version` row.
 Copy the SHA from the name/index column.
-This is the is the version number for the published pact file
+This is the SHA for the published pact file

 ![View Pact](../../static/ui/pactDiff1.png)